Barrington Greenway Initiative (BGI)

 Collaboration Across Boundaries

-Nature crosses the jurisdictional boundaries created by villages, townships and counties.
-BGI has brought together six strategic partners to collaborative share priorities, plans and resources to deliver greater benefits to nature.
-Working together is producing larger, higher quality and strategic restorations.
-The groups are working together to create a linked greenway from the Poplar Creek area north to Port Barrington, an area encompassing more than 14,000 acres of prairies, wetlands, and woodlands.
+Nature does not recognize the jurisdictional boundaries created by villages, townships and counties and thus readily crosses these boundaries.
+To deal with this phenomenon, BGI brings together seven strategic partners, across several geographic jurisdictions, to collaborative share priorities, plans and resources to deliver greater benefits to nature.
+Working together is producing larger, higher quality and more strategic restorations.
+The partners are working together to create a linked greenway from the Spring Creek Forest Preserve area on the south to the Port Barrington area on the north.
+This area encompasses more than 14,000 acres of prairies, wetlands, and woodlands.

-Key species of plants and animals have been selected for reintroduction into the greenway areas as the ecosystems mature, and the linked land will support other birds, insects, amphibians and native plants.
-The improved ecosystems will provide cleaner air and water, help control erosion and flooding, and create areas where residents can connect with nature.
+Key species of plants and animals have been selected for reintroduction into the greenway areas as the ecosystems mature, and the linked land will support the natural migration of other birds, insects, amphibians and native plants.
+The improved ecosystems will provide cleaner air and water, help control erosion and flooding, expand carbon storage and processing and create areas where residents can connect with nature.

 The Barrington Greenway Initiative is as important and forward-looking as the original 1970 plans to protect green spaces in the Barrington area.
 BGI builds on that original strategy and will expand nature’s benefits for generations to come.

-BGI strategic partners are: Citizens for Conservation, Lake County Forest Preserves, Forest Preserves of Cook County, Audubon Great Lakes, Friends of the Forest Preserves and Bobolink Foundation.
+BGI strategic partners are: Citizens for Conservation, Lake County Forest Preserves, Forest Preserves of Cook County, Audubon Great Lakes, Friends of the Forest Preserves, McHenry County Conservation District, and Bobolink Foundation.

 Click here for five things you should know about The Barrington Greenway Initiative